Atypical pneumonia

 When to Contact a Medical Professional

 Contact your provider if you develop fever, cough, or shortness of breath.
 There are many causes for these symptoms.
-The provider will need to rule out pneumonia.
+The provider will need to check for pneumonia.

-Also, call if you have been diagnosed with this type of pneumonia and your symptoms become worse after improving first.
+Also, contact your provider if you have been diagnosed with this type of pneumonia and your symptoms become worse after improving first.

 Prevention